 Step 5: Press Control/Command + I to invert the mask.

-Step 6: Set the foreground to white and paint over the flare very gradually until it begins to disappear.
+Step 6: Set the foreground to white and gradually paint over the flare until it begins to disappear.

 Frequently Asked Questions (FAQ)

-What are lens flares called and what causes them to appear in photos?
+What are lens flares, and what causes them to appear in photos?

 They are also called lens glare or light flare.
 A lens flare is caused when non-image forming light scatters in the lens system after it hits the front element of a camera lens and reflects inside the lens.
-Picking up the zoom lenses are most susceptible because they have a large number of elements.
+Picking up the zoom lenses is most susceptible because they have many aspects.